 Suitable counseling spaces reinforce the message that students' well-being is a priority and not an afterthought at UVA.
-Counseling clients will experience an environment that is more private and welcoming in many ways:
+Counseling clients now experience an environment that is more private and welcoming in many ways:

 - Clients can wait for appointments in a new, more private waiting area closer to their counselors' offices.

-- Counseling sessions will be relieved of noise that in the past has resulted from students and staff who had to pass through the counseling area to access non-counseling spaces upstairs.
-The newly opened stairway at the front of the building will allow this traffic to avoid the counseling area altogether making the whole main floor much quieter.
+- Counseling sessions are now relieved of noise that in the past has resulted from students and staff who had to pass through the counseling area to access non-counseling spaces upstairs.
+The newly opened stairway at the front of the building allows this traffic to avoid the counseling area altogether making the whole main floor much quieter.

 Impact for Engaged Scholarship

-- Middle school students in our mentoring programs will enjoy access to the maker space on the lower level.
+- In the 2018-19 academic year, middle school students in our mentoring programs will enjoy access to the maker space on the lower level.

-- Students and visitors will more easily find their way with the opening of the front stairway to the upper level from the reception area.
+- Students and visitors can more easily find their way with the opening of the front stairway to the upper level from the reception area.

-- New spaces for work, study, trainings, and events are being created from lower level space that was limited to being used for storage in the past when not all of the rooms were connected and there was no bathroom on that level.
+- New spaces for work, study, trainings, and events have been created from lower level space that was limited to being used for storage in the past when not all of the rooms were connected and there was no bathroom on that level.

-- New options for meeting the needs of visitors with disabilities will arise from improvements to the lower level.
+- New options for meeting the needs of visitors with disabilities are now available from improvements to the lower level.
 Using doors on the rear of the building to provide on-grade access to the lower level will allow us to welcome those who need an ADA-compliant bathroom to attend meetings or events and to use that level’s work and study spaces.

 - Budget-relieving utilities upgrades will prevent erosion of funding for programs by wasteful, outdated systems.